aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 Skip this section, if you have the XDebug php extension installed.

-We need to run a local XDebug server using our local PHP interpreter to communicate with the phpstorm debugger.
+We need to run a local XDebug server using our local PHP interpreter to communicate with the PhpStorm debugger.

 Below are steps to install and configure XDebug: